Sign InTry Free

 kind is a popular tool for running local Kubernetes clusters using Docker containers as cluster nodes.
 For available tags, see Docker Hub.
 The latest version of kind is used by default.

-The following is an example of using kind v0.8.1:
+Here is an example using kind

 kind create cluster